blockwatch-cc/tezos-api/content/explorer.md

 -------------------|--------------------------------------------------
 `entrypoint` *string* | Named entrypoint into the smart contract, e.g. 'default' or '__entry_00__.
 `branch` *string*     | Path of left (L) or right \(R) branches to reach the entrypoint's code in the Michelson code tree.
+`call` *string*       | Name of the actaully called entrypoint.
+This is useful if parameters contain a call to default or root entrypoints and specify the real entrypoint by branching only.
 `id` *int64*          | Position of the entrypoint in the Michelson parameter tree.
 `value` *object*      | Call parameters in order of type definition.
 `prim` *object*       | Michelson JSON encoded representation of call parameters (hidden by default, enable with `prim=true`).